 Today’s cars also are built with bumpers designed to collapse.
 That collapse does save the passengers from some impact because the impact is absorbed by the bumper.
 A car that does not have those properties may not show serious damage to the bumper, as it does not “crumble” on impact.
 The impact is transferred to the passengers inside the car creating a situation in which the bumper looks fine, but the passengers may not be.

-If you or your family are injured in a car accident, contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+If you or your family are injured in a car accident, contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.